 We were struck by Gautham and Sreeja’s artworks the moment we walked into their house.
 They were a key part of their identity and became pivotal to our initial conversations.
 They also became the foundation for selecting the colours throughout their home, as we took pictures of the artworks and created a mood board, with groups of artworks inspiring the colour palette of each room.

-External walls are painted a warm tone to create a bright and light backdrop for the art, while internal walls and joinery are painted in colours from particular pieces, often resulting in surprising colour combinations.
-Blues, greens and reds are drawn from the work of artists Michael Adams from Seychelles and Murali Nagapuzha from Kerala.
-The reds, greens and earthy tones in the entry are influenced by an artwork by Indian painter Thota Vaikuntum.
-By blending architecture, design and art, every element plays off each other in an integrated composition.
+Blues, greens and reds have been taken from the work of artists Michael Adams from Seychelles and Murali Nagapuzha from Kerala.
+Whilst the reds, greens and earthy tones in the entry are influenced by an artwork by Indian painter Thota Vaikuntum.
+By blending architecture, design and art, every element in Mazarine’s design plays off each other in an integrated composition.

-It may seem counter-intuitive, but carrying the strong colour of the artworks into the architecture gives Gautham and Sreeja a variety of options for where they hang each piece of their collection.
+It may seem counter-intuitive but carrying the strong colour of the artworks into the architecture gives Gautham and Sreeja a variety of options for where they hang each piece of their collection.
 They regularly move their art around, changing and personalising their home even more.

 The Judd